George Street Edinburgh

 William Pitt (28 May 1759 – 23 January 1806) was a Tory politician and is the youngest Prime Minister that has served in Great Britain at the age 24.
 His father, William Pitt the Elder, also served as Prime Minister of Great Britain in 1766.
 William Pitt used the younger to differentiate between himself and his father.
 William Pitt the Younger was prime minister at the time of the war with France and he was also friends with William Wilberforce and encouraged him to fight to abolish the slave trade in Britain, which he was successful in doing.
 Unfortunately, it was one year after William Pitt’s death that by act of parliament The Slave Trade Act of 1807 was agreed.

 Freemasons Hall situated at 96 George Street is the worldwide Head Office of the Grand Lodge of Scotland.
 Freemasonry began in Scotland and is the oldest secular fraternal society in the world.
 It was recorded in Scotland before 1598.
 Foundation Stone 1858.

 Thomas Chalmers Statue George Street Edinburgh

 Thomas Chalmers 17 March 1780 – 31 May 1847 Thomas Chalmers was a Scottish minister, professor of theology, political economist, and a leader of the Free Church of Scotland.
 He has been called, “Scotland’s greatest nineteenth-century churchman”.
-He was highly regarded during his lifetime as a natural theologian.
+Thomas was highly regarded during his lifetime as a natural theologian.
 He lived for many years in the Edinburgh New Town at 3 Forres Street.
-Thomas Chalmers died in his house in Morningside Edinburgh.
+Thomas Chalmers died in May 1847.
 Chalmers was interred in the Grange Cemetery.
 He is honoured with a statue in George Street up from his home in Forres Street and a bust is on display in the Hall of Heroes of the National Wallace Monument in Stirling.